 - Plastic containers and bottles (empty with lids off)

-Remember: do not place your recyclables into plastic bags – keep your recyclables loose in your recycling bin.
+Remember: do not place your recyclables into plastic bags or boxes – keep your recyclables loose in your recycling bin.

 “Making paper from recycled materials uses 99% less water and 50% less energy than if making paper from virgin materials.”

 In Tasmania these items are not accepted for recycling in standard kerbside recycling collections:

 - Hazardous recyclables such as batteries (car or domestic) or compact fluorescent lamps

 - Plastic bags including plastic bread bags and plastic barrier bags

 - Sharps and syringes